brillout/esbuild-bug-macos-resolve/README.md

-Run `node build.js` and most users should get:
+Run `pnpm install && node build.js` and, if you use Linux or Windows, you should get:

 ```
 ========================